 Best of all, if we take your case we won’t take a dime until you get paid.
 Contact us for a free consultation to find out whether we think you have a case.

-Nevada bus driver negligence
+What is bus driver negligence in Nevada?

 Anyone who has spent time on the Las Vegas strip can attest that with tourists come buses.
 Whether chartered by large groups, used as vehicles for sightseeing, or operated by a major national, regional or local carrier, buses are a common sight on Nevada roadways.

 When you decide to travel by bus, you are putting your safety in the hands of the bus driver.
 You assume that:

 - The bus driver is adequately trained to operate such a large vehicle,

 - The bus is in maintained in a safe operating condition, and